syedhassaanahmed/neo-to-cosmos/README.md

 ## Run the tool
 `dotnet NeoToCosmos.dll` and watch your data being copied.
 If for some reason you couldn't transfer the data completely, simply rerun the command.
 For fresh clean start, add `-r` switch.

-### Docker
-Here is how to run the containerized version of the tool in development environment.
+Here is how to run the containerized version of the tool.
 ```
 docker run -d -e <ENVIRONMENT_VARIABLES> syedhassaanahmed/neo-to-cosmos
 ```
-- Add `--network "host"` in order to access local Neo4j.
+- Add `--network "host"` in order to access local Neo4j in dev environment.

-# Scale out
+## Scale out
-Copying large volume of data from Neo4j to CosmosDB using a single instance of the app may not be entirely feasible, even with maxed out [RUs](https://docs.microsoft.com/en-us/azure/cosmos-db/request-units) and a cache layer in between.

-Hence we've provided an [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-create-first-template) to orchestrate deployment of Cosmos DB and N number of `Azure Container Instances`, each performs a portion of data migration.
-Container instances are perfect for our scenario as they're billed by the second and you're charged only for compute used while the migration task is running.
+Copying large volume of data from Neo4j to CosmosDB using a single instance of the app may not be entirely feasible, even with maxed out [RUs](https://docs.microsoft.com/en-us/azure/cosmos-db/request-units) and a cache layer.
+Hence we've provided an [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-create-first-template) to orchestrate deployment of Cosmos DB and N number of [Azure Container Instances](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-restart-policy), each performs a portion of data migration.

-In order to provide resilience to the migration, we also persist [RocksDB](https://github.com/facebook/rocksdb) on an [emptyDir volume](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-volume-emptydir#emptydir-volume).
+In order to achieve resilience during the migration, we also persist a [RocksDB](https://github.com/facebook/rocksdb) cache on an [emptyDir volume](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-volume-emptydir#emptydir-volume).
 An `emptyDir` can survive container crashes.

 To deploy the template using latest [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest);
 ```